hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 mvn clean verify -Parq-tomcat-embeded -Dit.test=GreetingResourceTest
 ```

-> If `@Deployment(testable=true)` is applied on the deployment method, thus all tests run as client mode, we can NOT inject the beans in the test class as previous example.
+> If a `@Deployment(testable=true)` is applied on the deployment method, thus all tests run as client mode, we can NOT inject beans in the test class as the previous example.

-Similarly, we can create simple client mode test to verify the Jakarta Servlet, Jakarta Faces, Jakarta Pages.
-The complete codes can be found [here](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate).
+Similarly, we can create *client mode* tests to verify the functionalities of simple Jakarta Servlet, Jakarta Faces, Jakarta Pages, etc. The complete codes can be found [here](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate).

-> To test the details of HTML elements and Ajax interactions in pages, please go to [Arquillian Extension Drone](https://github.com/arquillian/arquillian-extension-drone) and [Arquillian Graphene](https://github.com/arquillian/arquillian-graphene).
+> To verify the HTML elements and Ajax interactions in the rendered HTML pages, please check [Arquillian Extension Drone](https://github.com/arquillian/arquillian-extension-drone) and [Arquillian Graphene](https://github.com/arquillian/arquillian-graphene).

 ## Configuring Jetty Embedded Adapter

-Add a new Maven profile for Arquillian Jetty Embedded Adapter.
+Add a new Maven profile for configuring Arquillian Jetty Embedded Adapter.

 ```xml
 <profile>